cdeptula/tdeoutputplugin/README.md

   1. Right click on "My Computer" and go to "Properties"
   2. Select "Advanced system settings"
   3. Click the "Environment Variables" button.
-  4. Under "System variables" select the "Path" variable and clikc "Edit"
+  4. Under "System variables" select the "Path" variable and click "Edit"
   5. At the end of the "Variable value" add a ; and the path to the bin directory of the downloaded zip.
   6. Click OK
 7. Restart PDI

 **Manual Install**

-Due to licensing concerns the Tableua Data Extract API is not distributed through the zip and must be separately downloaded and installed.
+Due to licensing the Tableua Data Extract API is not distributed through the zip and must be separately downloaded and installed.

 1. Unzip TDEOutputPlugin.zip to ${PDI_HOME}/plugins/steps/TDEOutputPlugin
 2. Follow steps 2 and above from the "Using the Pentaho Marketplace" instructions